At a glance

 Importance of government endorsement

-The message from governments during COP28 was clear: high-integrity voluntary carbon markets are an important part of the climate solution.
+The message from governments during COP28 was clear: a high-integrity voluntary carbon market is an important part of the climate solution.
 Much like the USA, several European governments proposed a new framework to enhance integrity at the end of 2023.
-Simultaneously, governments in middle-income countries are increasingly incorporating crediting frameworks into their policies to support both compliance and voluntary markets.
+Simultaneously, governments in middle-income countries are increasingly incorporating crediting frameworks into their policies to support both compliance and voluntary carbon markets.

 Governments can engage with carbon markets in various roles: as regulators, project proponents, or facilitators.
 Host countries worldwide, particularly those in the Global South that have not sufficiently benefited from VCM activities on their soil, are diligently working to establish robust legislative frameworks for efficient carbon markets.
 For instance, in the Nairobi Declaration, the African Union has highlighted carbon markets as a means to materialize Africa’s potential and ambition to be a vital player in the architecture of global climate change solutions.
 This is already reflected in integrity-focused policy frameworks of countries like Kenya, where carbon trading projects are now required to undergo mandatory environmental and social impact assessment under Kenya’s environmental laws, with others expected to follow suit.
 These global policy changes provide a strong market signal for investors and buyers worldwide.